nmdl-mizo/isdpainn/evaluation/README.md

 ## Time comparison between DFT and IDS-PaiNN

-The directory "calculation_time_comaprison" contains data and script for the calculation/prediction time for the C-K edge in the dataset by CASTEP code and IDS-PaiNN.
+`evaluation/data/analyzed/time_mol_castep_vs_isdpainn.pkl` and `evaluation/scripts/plot_calculation_time_comparison.py` are the data and script for the calculation/prediction time for the C-K edge in the dataset by CASTEP code and IDS-PaiNN.
-"time_mol_castep_vs_isdpainn.pkl" contains the data of the calculation time, and "plot_calculation_time_comparison.py" is a script used for making a figure visualizing the dependency on molecular size.
+To reproduce the figure visualizing the dependency on molecular size, run the script in `evaluation/scripts` and `evaluation/figures/time_comparison.png` will be generated.

 ## Ablation experiments